-In order to analyse the influence of space physical parameters on auroral oval efficiently, we not only consider the effect of each space physical parameter on auroral oval boundary, but also take the effect on auroral oval boundary with different combinations of space physical parameters into account in experiment 5.
+For the sake of analyzing the influence of space physical parameters on auroral oval efficiently, we not only consider the effect of each space physical parameter on auroral oval boundary, but also take the effect on auroral oval boundary with different combinations of space physical parameters into account in experiment 5.
 As a result, we first calculate the correlation of all 18 space physical parameters using Pearson correlation coefficient, which is a statistic value that reflects the degree of linear correlation between two variables.
 The Pearson correlation coefficient of two variables (X, Y) equals the covariance of the two variables (X, Y) divided by the product of their standard deviations $(\sigma_X \sigma_Y)$.
-The formula of Pearson correlation coefficient can be represented as Eq.
+The formula of Pearson correlation coefficient is can presented as Eq.
 (6), and the Pearson correlation coefficient of all 18 space physical parameters are given in Table 4.
 The process of experiment 5 is similar to experiment 4 and the MAE of different space physical parameter combinations are given in Table 5.